 As lockdown restrictions ease and families around the world start to reestablish old routines, there is no doubt the kids will be eager to get back to playing with their friends.
 However, the world has changed rather dramatically since we first went into lockdown so many months ago.
 Even though restrictions are being lifted, it’s clear that the virus is here to stay.
 Although, it’s not something we want our children to fear we do want to keep them safe and help them navigate the new normal.

 Understanding social distancing isn’t always easy for adults, so you can only imagine how kids might struggle to get their head around it.
-That said, it is something we will have to introduce them to so here are a few fun ways to encourage social distancing amongst the little ones :
+That said, it is something we will have to introduce them to so here are a few fun ways to encourage social distancing rules for kids:

 Greetings are an important part of basic communication and in an age of social distancing, you’ll need to help the little ones find news ways of interacting with their friends and other people around them.